markborkum/chemspider/README.md

 ChemSpider.rb: ChemSpider wrapped up with a Ruby bow
 ====================================================

-This is a pure-Ruby library for working with the [ChemSpider API](http://www.chemspider.com/AboutServices.aspx).
+This is a Ruby library for working with the [ChemSpider API](http://www.chemspider.com/AboutServices.aspx).

 Features
 --------